FACULTY ASSOCIATED WITH THE PROGRAM IN COGNITIVE SCIENCE

 Related Courses That May Count toward the Major

-* CHLD 350a or b, Autism and Related Disorders Staff
+* CHLD 350a or b / PSYC 350a or b, Autism and Related Disorders Staff

 CPSC 112a or b, Introduction to Programming Staff

 Development on the computer of programming skills, problem-solving methods, and selected applications.
 No previous experience with computers necessary.
 QR

 CPSC 201a or b, Introduction to Computer Science Staff

 Introduction to the concepts, techniques, and applications of computer science.
 Topics include computer systems (the design of computers and their languages); theoretical foundations of computing (computability, complexity, algorithm design); and artificial intelligence (the organization of knowledge and its representation for efficient search).
 Examples stress the importance of different problem-solving methods.
 After CPSC 112 or equivalent.